leowchristine/Comparing-do-calculus-to-impact-evaluation/README.rst

 Similarly, according to The Book of Why by Judea Pearl, both do-calculus and counterfactuals are the basis for the new science on causality.

-Comaprison group and counterfactuals are crucial -- and there are times, with the right situation and the right data, causality can be inferred from one of the causal designs without conducting a RCT.
+Comparison group and counterfactuals are crucial -- and there are times, with the right situation and the right data, causality can be inferred from one of the causal designs without conducting a RCT.
 A good example is RDD, which had been most frequently conducted using administrative data.
 It is a useful design to consider for big data from online platforms.

 Other quasi-experimental designs have also been proposed by WWC, The Book of Why, and DoWhy, such as propsensity score matching.
 But the kind of data needed for quasi-experimental design and propensity score matching might require other types of data than what is normally collected and stored in the platform.